Name declarations and Civil Status Certificates

 If a name declaration is necessary, you need to submit the name declaration before applying for a German passport.
 In this case, please book an appointment only for a name declaration by using our appointment booking system (see below).
 Please do not book an appointment for a passport application yet.

 The same procedure applies to the registration of births or marriages in the German birth or marriage register.
-However the processing times are very long and can take several months and up to 3 years depending on the register office.
+However the processing times are normally longer than for a name declaration and can take several months and up to 3 years if you have never lived in Germany before.

 Once you have received the name certificate you can apply for a German passport or ID card in the new name.

 The register office charges a fee for the issuance of a name certificate and birth or marriage certificates as well as for the registration of a birth or marriage which need to be transferred directly to the register office’s account.
-We will send you an email with further details once your application has been processed.
+You will receive the information regarding the payment once your application has been processed.

 If you would like to make the name declaration with one of our Honorary Consuls please find additional information further below.

-If you would like to book an appointment in the German Embassy in London, please book an appointment online via:
+If you live in the Consular District of the Embassy in London, please book an appointment online via:

-If you live in Scotland or Northern England (north of Scarborough), please book an appointment online via:
+If you live in the Consular District of the Consulate General in Edinburgh, please book an appointment online via:

 Important information regarding appointment booking: